livetrails/targetjs/README.md

 For example, setting a value can implicitly define an animation, where the current value iteratively progresses until it reaches the new value.
 When the animation completes, the next target might initiate a fetch API call.
 Once the data is received, it can trigger another target that creates 10 new elements, each with its own animation and API call.
 A subsequent target can then be set to run only after all 10 elements have completed their tasks.
 Targets simply react and chain together based on how the code is written.

-Futhermore, TargetJS also adopts a Rebol-like style to make the code much more compact.
+Furthermore, TargetJS adopts a Rebol-like style to make the code more compact.

 ## Key Innovations and Concepts